wpower12/poweriii/src/blog/first.md

 	<img src="../img/ex_forces.gif" style="">
 </a>

 My first thing!
-One of the earliest things I made in javascript.
+One of the earliest javascript projects.
 I had been reading about space partitioning algorithms and datastructures and wanted an excuse to use a quad tree.
-All the moving discs in the simulation are stored in a quad tree.
+All the moving discs in the simulation are stored in one.
 This lets me save a lot of comparisions when resolving collisions.
-You can see stats by hitting the s (i think, go with what the page says) button.
+If you hit s youll see a comparison of the number of collisions with the tree and with naieve O(n^2) comparison.
 The collisions are all conservation conserving with the radius of a disc standing in for its mass.

 The circle patterns are supposed to represent gravity wells.
 These didn't turn out exactly as I envisioned.
 The way they are drawn is hacky.
 The original idea was to draw concentric circles, with a gradient of colors and decreasing radius.
 I had hoped it would give an illusion of the space there deforming into a well.
 What is there works well enough.